 You may also want to look at the size of accounts within a given geographic area.
 Creating a balance of accounts can make the sales process more manageable for your sales team, and help you create a more even distribution of your team members.
 While there are sometimes reasons for a territory to vary in account density, you want to create territories that are able to be adequately managed and have room to grow.

 Consider not only the number of accounts a certain sales rep should manage, but how much time each account takes to manage properly.
 For example, a complex, high-revenue account may take several hours per week to manage, but a smaller account might only need an hour every week or two.

 Consideration 2: Prospect Availability

 In addition to current customers, the territories you are creating need to have an adequate presence of prospects in order to be viable.
-While the specific ratio may vary based on your specific industry, consider building territories where there are at least two-to-three times as many potential prospects as existing customers.
-This will allow your salespeople room to grow their territory, which leads to increased sales for the business.
+While the specific ratio may vary based on your particular industry, consider building territories where there are at least two to three times as many potential prospects as existing customers.
+This will give your salespeople room to grow their territory, which leads to increased sales for your business.

 Consideration 3: Overall Business Presence

-In order for a territory to be viable, you also have to consider your own business presence.
-You don’t have to have a brick-and-mortar location in every territory, but it is important to consider how you will interact with prospects as well as serve the needs of your customers.
+For a territory to be viable, consider your business presence.
+You don’t have to have a brick-and-mortar location in every territory, but it is important to examine how you will interact with prospects as well as serve the needs of your customers.
 Sometimes this is the salesperson who handles accounts and generates new customers, but other times it makes sense to be sure you have the right type of presence to provide for your customers.

 To evaluate whether your business presence can support your customers, ask yourself the following four questions: